Things to Do in Gainesville, FL: (Hint) So Much More Than the Florida Gators!

 If you're a fan of America's southern football, you may know Gainesville, Florida as I did -- home of the University of Florida and the Florida Gators.
 But after a recent visit there, I was kind of blown away with all the cool things this university town has to offer.
 With its charming southern downtown and distinctly diverse feel, there are so many things to do in Gainesville no matter what your taste, budget, or affinity to football.

 Located in the northern part of the Sunshine State, the city of Gainesville has a moody To Kill A Mockingbird look about it often seen in southern Georgia and north Florida.
 Period bungalows and stately Victorian homes sit along quiet streets lined with live oak trees draped with Spanish moss.
 It's a charming scene, and one that's amplified the longer you explore.
 It's an creative and diverse place, reflected in everything from it's community arts, events, parks, museums, and most especially the food!
-You'll find cuisine, beer and spirits hand-crafted right here, and tours and food truck rallies to help get your feet wet.
+As one of the best food destinations in the US, you'll find amazing cuisine, hand-crafted beer and spirits, and tours and food truck rallies to help get your feet wet.
 Outside of town, there's the natural world of Alachua County to explore that's teeming with wildlife and beautiful scenery.
 Gainesville is a fun and happening place, and one you should check out soon.

 Things to do in Gainesville, FL